Jake Burger Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to give up 185 total home runs at a clip of 1.2 per game (to rank 13th in baseball).

-- Lucchesi (3-0 with a 2.88 ERA and 29 strikeouts in 40 2/3 innings pitched) makes the start for the Mets, his ninth of the season.

-- The lefty's last appearance was on Tuesday, Sept.
-19 against the Miami Marlins, when he went 5 2/3 innings, surrendering two earned runs while giving up six hits.
+- In his last outing on Tuesday, Sept.
+19 against the Miami Marlins, the lefty tossed 5 2/3 innings, giving up two earned runs while surrendering six hits.

-- In eight games this season, the 30-year-old has amassed an ERA of 2.88, with 6.4 strikeouts per nine innings.
+- The 30-year-old has put up an ERA of 2.88, with 6.4 strikeouts per nine innings, in eight games this season.
 Opponents are hitting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.